alghimo/vagrant-dcoker-hdp/KERBEROS.md

 Admin principal: admin/admin@HDPCLUSTER
 Admin password: admin  (use the one you chose, if it was a different one)
 ```
+## Save your progress

-- Once kerberos is enabled, you can save your progress:
+* Once kerberos is enabled, you can save your progress:
 ```shell
 docker commit kerberos kerberos-hdpsecure:2.3 docker commit ambari ambari-hdpsecure:2.3